Background to the Birth of King Edward VI

 King Edward VI of England, Wales and Ireland

 King Henry VIII died in the early hours of 28th January 1547 and Edward became King Edward VI.
-Edward Seymour kept the King’s death a secret until he had collected Edward from his residence and taken him to Hatfield House, residence of Lady Elizabeth.
+His uncle, Edward Seymour kept the Henry VIII’s death a secret until he had collected Edward from his residence and taken him to Hatfield House, residence of Lady Elizabeth.
 There he told both children of their father’s death.

 The Rise and Fall of the Seymours